DavidRR-F/Obsidian/Networking/Network +/Network Components/Wireless Networking.md

 - **802.11g**: Combines the best of both 802.11a and 802.11b, offering speeds up to 54 Mbps in the 2.4 GHz band.
 - **802.11n (Wi-Fi 4)**: Introduces MIMO (Multiple Input Multiple Output) technology to increase bandwidth up to 600 Mbps and range, operating in both 2.4 GHz and 5 GHz bands.
 - **802.11ac (Wi-Fi 5)**: Provides significant improvements over 802.11n, with higher throughput in the 5 GHz band, offering speeds up to several Gbps.
 MU-MIMO (Multiuser MIMO)
-- **802.11ax (Wi-Fi 6)**: The latest standard as of my last update, focusing on improving efficiency, especially in dense environments, with theoretical speeds up to 9.6 Gbps.
+- **802.11ax (Wi-Fi 6)**: The latest standard as of my last update, focusing on improving efficiency, especially in dense environments, with theoretical speeds up to 9.6 Gbps between 1 GHz and 6 GHz.

+### RSSI

+RSSI, standing for Received Signal Strength Indicator, is a measure of the power level that a wireless device is receiving from a signal source, such as a Wi-Fi router or a cellphone tower.
+It is typically measured in decibels from 0 (zero) down to -120dBm and is used by wireless communication devices to gauge the strength of an available wireless signal.

+### Key Points about RSSI:

+- **Measurement Unit**: RSSI values are expressed in decibels from 0 (zero) to -120dBm.
+A higher (closer to 0) RSSI value indicates a stronger signal.
+For example, -60dBm is a stronger signal than -75dBm.
+- **Relative Measure**: RSSI is a relative index and does not correspond to a specific power level.
+The interpretation of RSSI values can vary between devices and manufacturers, meaning that an RSSI value of -70dBm from one device cannot be directly compared to the same value on another device without accounting for their respective RSSI scales.
+- **Signal Quality**: While RSSI is a good indicator of signal strength, it does not directly translate to signal quality.
+Other factors, such as noise and interference, can affect the quality of a wireless connection even if the RSSI is high.
+- **Use Cases**: RSSI is used in various applications to make decisions about wireless connectivity.
+For instance, a smartphone might use RSSI to determine which Wi-Fi network to connect to, or a wireless access point may use RSSI to decide when to hand off a device to another access point in larger networks.

 # Wireless Security Standards